Inver Hills Community College – Paralegal Program Legal Specialty Credit Award & Transfer Policy

 Paralegal/legal courses for possible transfer must be substantially the same courses in content and application focus as the paralegal courses at Inver Hills.
 The Paralegal Director reviews and compares the prior college course descriptions, outlines, and/or syllabi supplied by students and the paralegal courses at Inver Hills to determine if the course to be transferred meets the transfer criteria.
 The Director awards final approval of the paralegal student’s petition.

 Paralegal/legal courses from specialty areas from technical colleges are not transferable for legal specialty credits in the paralegal program (i.e. – real estate course for real estate law for paralegals).

 Business Law is not transferable for Introduction to Law and Contracts or UCC and Business Organizations.
 Business Law is a general informational business law course whereas Introduction to Law and Contracts or UCC and Business Organizations are courses that review applied aspects of business law for paralegals.

 Student must provide documentation that will show what format the intended paralegal transfer course was taken such as traditional (face-to-face), online, hybrid, accelerated, compressed or other.
 If documentation cannot be provided, the Program Director has the discretion to not accept the potential transfer of paralegal credits.

 Also, students must take at least ten (10) semester credits of legal specialty courses through traditional classroom instruction under American Bar Association Guidelines.
 The Director of Paralegal Program has the right to decline transfer of paralegal course credits if the student is unable to meet the minimum required credits of traditional classroom instruction.

-Feel free to contact the Program Director to discuss your transfer options at any time.
+Feel free to contact the Program Director with any questions.